mxschmitt/action-tmate/README.md

 ## Use your own tmate servers

-By default the tmate session use `ssh.tmate.io`.
+By default the tmate session uses `ssh.tmate.io`.
 You can use your own tmate servers. [tmate-ssh-server](https://github.com/tmate-io/tmate-ssh-server) is the server side part of tmate.

 ```yaml
 name: CI